fernritchie/freecodecamp/javascript/basic-javascript.md

 # Basic Javascript Exercises

 I will compile all of the basic Javascript into this document and give the bigger projects docs of their own.
+I will provide small explanations along with the working code snippets.

 ### 1.)
 Comment your JavaScript code